MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Use input data from a Storage account

-Machine Learning batch endpoints can read data from cloud locations in Storage accounts, both public and private.
+Azure Machine Learning batch endpoints can read data from cloud locations in Storage accounts, both public and private.
 Use the following steps to run a batch endpoint job with data in a storage account.

 For more information about extra required configurations for reading data from storage accounts, see [Configure compute clusters for data access](how-to-authenticate-batch-endpoint.md#configure-compute-clusters-for-data-access).